chindraba-work/wubeprint/README.md

 1.  `.1.color`: add the `Color` object. (will be optional)
 2.  `.2.itemFilter`: add the `ItemFilter` object (will be optional)
 3.  `.3.itemRequest`: add the `ItemRequest` object (will be optional)
+4.  `.4.connection`: add the Connection object and its dependancies (will be optional)

 ### Dataset information